-A lot of people try to figure out how to romance their mate on Valentine’s Day, but some couples have a head start on the celebration.
+A lot of people try to figure out how to romance their mate for special holidays like Valentine’s Day or birthdays, but some couples have a head start on the celebration.
 Why?
 They have figured out that making time for each other on a regular basis is linked to lots of relationship benefits.

 According to The Date Night Opportunity, a 2012 report released by the National

 Marriage Project, couples who manage to devote time specifically to one another at least once a week:

 Couples who are the most likely to benefit from a regular date night are the ones who use it as an opportunity to do more than just the old standby of dinner and a movie.
 Doing fun things together feels good.
 When you do this with your partner your brain associates these times with pleasure.

 It is always a good time to celebrate your own marriage and/or the marriages of those around you.
 Marriage is like anything else in life…cars, plants, or your body.
 If you don’t do preventive maintenance, a major overhaul could be on the horizon.